signaldust/bunny-jit/README.md

          0024             jmp           L1
 ;----
 ```
+We'll ignore the front-end (it's not focus), but note that the code

-That said, the code looks incredibly silly, doesn't it?
-But we have an optimizer:
+looks incredibly silly, doesn't it?
+Yet we have an optimizer:
 ```
 -- Optimizing:
  DCE:4+5 Fold:3